Reflexology for RA

 And of course it can't do any harm and won't make anything worse.

-Sent from my Signature Touch using Tapatalk
+Sent from my Signature Touch using Tapatalk0 -

 Sorry yóu couldn't access the link.
 If you still want it try here http://tinyurl.com/ljsbykw and scroll down to it.
 As I recall, the basic results of the research were that it might do something for back pain but no evidence to show it helps RA.

 Sharon, could you tell me how to access that link from scratch, as it were.
 I tried the Managing Arthritis on the main menu then the complementary therapies page but it didn't mention reflexology.
-Hence my trip to ARUK :wink:
+Hence my trip to ARUKIf at first you don't succeed, then skydiving definitely isn't for you.

 Ive not tried reflexology but have thought about giving it a go.
-Ive been going for regular acupuncture which has been really good and got rid of my lower back pain 😊 Let us know how it goes xx
+Ive been going for regular acupuncture which has been really good and got rid of my lower back pain 😊 Let us know how it goes xx0

 I am a huge sceptic of such things, but my sister is a trained reflexologist and sometimes it really helps with a variety of complaints I've taken to her!